syncfusion-content/blazor-docs/blazor/in-place-editor/events.md

+---
+layout: post
+title: Events in Blazor In Place Editor  Component | Syncfusion
+description: Learn about Events in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Events

 This section explains the list of events of the In-place Editor's component which will be triggered for appropriate In-place Editor's actions.